Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Step 3: Allow the Printhead to Dry

 Allow the printhead to dry before you resume printing.
-It usually only takes rubbing alcohol one to two minutes to fully evaporate.
+It usually only takes rubbing alcohol one to two minutes to evaporate entirely.

 Step 4: Check to Make Sure Your Cleaning Was Successful

 Turn on your printer.
-Check to make sure any previous printing issues have been resolved.
+Check to make sure you have resolved any previous printing issues.
 If this is not the case, you should repeat steps one through four.

 Use Canned Air to Clear Paper Dust From the Printhead

 You may be able to remove paper dust, lint, and dirt with the help of canned air.
-You can purchase a six-pack of Office Depot Cleaning Air on Amazon (check price here).
-This product should distribute a blast of compressed gas.
-The included plastic extension tube will help you perfect your aim.
+This product should distribute a blast of compressed gas, and the included plastic extension tube will help you perfect your aim.

 Tips